 - Founding constituent member of the Psychotherapy and Counselling Federation of Australia

-The vision is of able men and women all over the place expressing themselves relevantly in the ordinary here and now situations in which they live and work.
-This expression may be in silence, in building, in planning, in negotiating, in teaching, or in play, but it will be a responsive and creative expression, and expression that brings joy to the human spirit, that uplifts the soul, that makes us feel part of the universe again.
+Our vision is of people all over the world expressing themselves relevantly in the ordinary here and now situations in which they live and work.
+This expression may be in silence, in learning, in building, in negotiating, in teaching, or in play.
+It is a responsive and creative expression that brings joy to the human spirit that uplifts the soul that makes us feel part of the universe again.

 Access a copy of the AANZPA Constitution